adasq/dropbox-v2-api/EXAMPLES.md

 ### paper/docs/users/add ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#paper-docs-users-add))
-Allows an owner or editor to add users to a Paper doc or change their permissions using their email or Dropbox account id.
+Allows an owner or editor to add users to a Paper doc or change their permissions using their email address or Dropbox account ID.
 Note: The Doc owner's permissions cannot be changed.

 ```js
 dropbox({